TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/UsingDataHandler/Index.rst

 ~~~~~~~~~~~~~~~

 This is the most basic example of how to submit data into the
 database.

-It is four lines.
-Line 1 instantiates the class, line 2
-defines that values will be provided without escaped characters
+* Line 1: Instantiate the class.
-(recommended!), line 3 registers the $data array inside the class and
+* Line 2: Register the $data array inside the class and initializes the class internally.
-initializes the class internally!
-Finally line 4 will execute the data
-submission.
+* Line 3: Submit data.

 .. code-block:: php
    :linenos: